Street lights in New Zealand: LED lighting

+Problems in Wellington

 In 2017–2018, 17,000 new LED street lamps were installed in Wellington.
 Reasons for the change were given as lower maintenance costs and longer lifespan, reduction of 80% in energy use, better colour differentiation and visibility, and the ability to dim or brighten lights remotely as needed.
 By 2019, Wellington City Council realised it had a problem: adaptors on the lamps were failing and causing lamps to droop or fall to the ground.
 The adaptors, which were not supplied, recommended or approved by the lamp manufacturer, allowed the angle of the lamps to be adjusted to reduce glare onto people's homes.
 They had been stress-tested under static conditions and should have been able to hold 60 kg.
 However the adaptors had not been tested in vibrating conditions to imitate the effect of Wellington's sometimes strong winds.
 By April 2023, Wellington City Council admitted that 17 of the 11 kg lamps had fallen off their poles, and at least 161 were drooping.
 All 17,000 lamps needed to be checked and have the faulty adaptors replaced.
 All of the adaptors were removed by February 2024 at a cost of about $6 million.